 If the competitor's physical condition is satisfactory, he or she shall be taken to Ouarzazate within 48 hours maximum, after signing an official disclaimer supplied by AOI.
 While awaiting transferral to Ouarzazate, the competitor shall automatically be taken care of and must hand over his or her food to the organization.

 In Ouarzazate, the organization will give the competitor his or her personal bag and provide assistance to reserve a hotel if necessary.
-Accomodation and food shall be paid for by the competitor.
+Accommodation and food shall be paid for by the competitor.

 A doctor will be available for consultations and referral to hospital or a nurse for treatment.